winstxnhdw/node-boilerplate/README.md

 yarn test
 ```

 Run your tests without hot reloading.
-For running during your CI pipeline(s).
+For testing in a CI pipeline.

 ```bash
 yarn testci